rhys-vdw/bookshelf-api-proposal/README.md

       throw new InvalidOption(option, this);
     }

     // Have to ensure references are immutable.
 Mutable mapper chains
     // could leak.
     return Iterable.IsIterable(result)
       ? result.AsImmutable()
       : result;
   }

+  getOptions(...options) {
+    return _(options)
+      .flatten() // Allow either (...options) or options[] .map(option => [option, this.getOption(option)])
+      .zipObject()
+      .value()
+  }

   // Change an option on the mapper chain.
 If setOption(option, value) {

     // The first time we call 'setMutability' on `_options` while mutable,
     // it will return a mutable copy.
 Each additional call will return the
     // same instance.
     //
     // Wrapping the value in `Immutable.fromJS` will cause all Arrays and
     // Objects to be converted into their immutable counterparts.
     //
     // Calls to `_setMutability` and `Immutable.fromJS` will often be
     // called redundantly.
 This is meant to ensure that the fewest possible
     // copies are constructed.
     //
     const newOptions = this._setMutability(this._options)
       .set(option, Immutable.fromJS(value));

-  	// If there was a change, return the new instance.
-    return newOptions === this._options
+    // If there was a change, return the new instance. return newOptions === this._options
       ? this
       : new this.constructor(newOptions, this._query);